As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 I personally recommend lingual braces for very selective cases only.

-Once you and your dentist have decided on the treatment plan (eg. whether extractions or interproximal stripping is required), you'll need to take:
+Once you and your dentist have decided on the treatment plan (eg. whether extractions or interproximal stripping is required), you will need to take:

 - X-rays of your teeth and jaws